antoinefalisse/predictcpgait/README.md

 2. MuscleModel
     - This folder contains code for modeling muscle behavior and a bunch of other things.
 3. OpenSimModel
-    - This folder contains OpenSim model and data used in this study.
+    - This folder contains OpenSim model and data used in this study. **WARNING: only a subset of the data is shared on Github to limit the size of the repository.
+This dataset is sufficient for running the predictive simulations but not for running the parameter estimation and deriving the spasticity models.
+You can find the full dataset in [this repository](https://simtk.org/projects/predictcpgait).**
 4. VariousFunctions
     - This folder contains a bunch of scripts and functions used in other code of this repository.